iman-jalilvand/EMLia/README.md

 **Core Features**
 - Pick up, use, and drop items with persistent state.
 - JSON save/load outside the project folder.
-- Visual inventory list with collected/uncollected color coding.
+- Visual inventory list with collected/uncollected color coding and highlight.
 - Auto-save modal when all items are collected (or manual via Esc).
 - Load panel showing up to three most recent saves.